astropy/astropy/docs/development/pd/contributing_environment.rst

    python -m pip install -ve . --config-settings editable-verbose=true

 .. tip::
-   If you ever find yourself wondering whether setuptools or meson was used to build your pandas, you can check the value of ``pandas._built_with_meson``, which will be true if meson was used to compile pandas.
+   If you ever find yourself wondering whether setuptools or meson was used to build your astropy, you can check the value of ``astropy._built_with_meson``, which will be true if meson was used to compile astropy.